sklav/lxc-pywizard/README.md

 - possibility to use ssh key to connect to container
 - add some serious error checking to lxc-pywizard
 - add option to configure static ip from command line on creation
-- make cache directory layout more versatile to arch changes and distro releases- eliminate any hardcoded paths where possible
+- eliminate any unnecessary hardcoded paths where possible
 - possibility to make the scrip work with febootstrap, which would in theory add fedora and centos/rhel support to the script
 - Add version information for tracking purposes